 Cons: The Arctic Circle gets somewhat squashed

-Is your favorite map projection not in the list?
-Let us know in comments below!
+Is your favorite map projection not on the list?
+Let us know in the comments below!